 - Double layered good quality socks and a spare pair, moisture wicking – see more foot preparation here

 What to eat

-It’s a good idea to eat a carbohydrate rich meal the night before such as pasta, add some protein- chicken or fish is good, then top up on event morning with a slow release carbohydrate breakfast such as porridge.
+It’s a good idea to eat a carbohydrate rich meal the night before.
+Something such as pasta, and adding in a protein like chicken or fish, then top up on event morning with a slow-release carbohydrate breakfast such as porridge.